rzarr/SLIPPER-docs/Pages/md_README.md

 * BOARD_ID: The WaveDREAM board(s) associated to the module.
 If two boards are indicated, the first channels up to number 15 are associated to the first board and the rest are linked to the second board
 * CHANNELS: the Id of each WaveDREAM channel used for the Module
 * CRYSTALS: the global Id of all the crystals of the module.
 Channels and crystals values have to be ordered in the same way because they are associated one-by-one.
-* CRYSTAL_X/Y: Physical X/Y coordinates o the CALO crystals in the SHOE reference frame [OPTIONAL]
+* CRYSTAL_X/Y: Physical X/Y coordinates of the CALO crystals in the SHOE reference frame [OPTIONAL]

 ### NEUTRON —> Neutron detectors